polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 For a folder that already is a repository, the panel shows which branch you're on, whether you're ahead of or behind your remote, and every modified and untracked file.
 From here you can commit all changes with a message, push and pull, fetch from your remote, switch branches, and create new branches.
 Buttons that cannot possibly work in the repository's current state are disabled - push for instance is only enabled when you actually have commits your remote doesn't.

 <img src="/assets/images/hyper-ide-git.webp" alt="Screenshot of Hyper IDE&#x27;s Git panel, showing branch, tracking status and commit actions for a module" loading="lazy" width="2400" height="1500">

+Each changed file is a row you can expand.
+Expanding it shows the file's diff against HEAD, with additions and removals coloured, so you can read exactly what a commit will contain before writing its message.
+Untracked files show their whole content as additions, since there is no earlier version to compare with.
+Hovering a tracked file's row reveals a reset button that throws away that file's uncommitted changes and restores what HEAD has - both in the working tree and in any tab you have the file open in, so a later save cannot bring the discarded content back.
+The _"Reset to HEAD…"_ button does the same for the entire repository, and in addition deletes every untracked file and folder, leaving the module identical to its last commit.
+Both ask for confirmation first, and neither can be undone.

 Before your first commit, add your GitHub username and a fine-grained personal access token with _"Contents"_ read and write access to your configuration.
 Open the _"Configuration"_ screen, click the hamburger menu at the top, and choose _"Git…"_ to get a dialog doing this for you.